osaesm/MeetupMarker/README.md

 # MeetupMarker [![Travis branch](https://img.shields.io/travis/rust-lang/rust/master.svg)]() [![AUR](https://img.shields.io/badge/License-GPL----3-green.svg)]() [![CocoaPods](https://img.shields.io/cocoapods/metrics/doc-percent/AFNetworking.svg)]

-MeetupMarker is designed to brinkg people togethr, whether it be in Urbana-Champaign or the suburbs of Chicago.
+MeetupMarker is designed to bringing people together, whether it be in Urbana-Champaign or the suburbs of Chicago.
 The app allows for people to make friends and meet by joining up for various sports (and other social activities) in the future.

 ## Usage
 #### RESTful API